 Why are PBL and STEM important?
 How does it impact students at the level that you work with?

 Zach says that the most important thing about PBL is that “it takes learning from being passive.”
 Traditionally, classrooms have had the teacher standing in front of the classroom and giving information to the students for them to memorize, and be tested on it.
 Instead, PBL “flips the paradigm.”
 Students need to engage in learning where they are actively looking for solutions and solving problems on their own.
 They have to learn how to research things and demonstrate what they learned in an authentic way that meets their specific interests.
 Zach adds that too much of the traditional model of direct instruction becomes boring for him.
 But when you shift from direct instruction and instead get to interact with students who are driving their learning, it's also more active and exciting for the teachers.
 When teachers are excited about the process and engaged in it, then the students will be as well.

-The more that we can interact with students, have conversations, we can better understand their interests, the impact of this learning on them, and it helps us to better plan our next steps in the classroom.
-It's important that we continue to reflect our own practices so that we can tweak our lessons and activities and continue to grow as learners.
+The more that we can interact with students and have conversations, the better we can understand their interests and the impact of this learning on them, which helps us to better plan our next steps in the classroom.
+It's important that we continue to reflect on our own practices so that we can tweak our lessons and activities and continue to grow as learners.

 How early should we begin?

-Elementary teachers also have to think about future ready skills and preparing students ready for whatever their next steps will be.
+Elementary teachers also have to think about future-ready skills and prepare students for whatever their next steps will be.
 The big question we all have to consider is: How do we prepare students for the future, to develop essential skills, especially when we don't know what the future will look like?